Capacity to make a will

-The question is not (as you might expect) decided under the terms of the Mental Capacity Act 2005 but instead by a set of criteria established by the court in a legal case Banks v Goodfellow.
-This test was most recently challenged and upheld by the High Court on appeal in the case of Clitheroe v Bond 2021.
+The test is not set out in the Mental Capacity Act 2005 but instead applies a set of criteria established by the court in a legal case Banks v Goodfellow.
+This test was recently challenged and upheld by the High Court on appeal in the case of Clitheroe v Bond 2021.

-The test for capacity established in Banks v Goodfellow is a three part test;
+The Banks v Goodfellow test has three part test;

-The question of whether a testator had capacity will depend upon the facts of each particular case.
+Capacity depends on the facts of each case.
 There have been lots of cases since Banks v Goodfellow, in which the courts have been asked to consider how to interpret the capacity test and how the test applies to particular circumstances.
-For example, does the second criteria require a testator to remember the detail of all of their assets? (the answer is no, a testator must have the ability to understand but it is not a memory test – Harwood v Baker).
+For example, does the second criteria require a testator to remember all of their assets? (the answer is no, a testator must have the ability to understand but it is not a memory test – Harwood v Baker).

-The question is firstly whether the testator knew who they should benefit – did they remember or have the ability to remember those who would expect to be included?
-If they did, but nevertheless decided to exclude them, the next question is whether this decision was reached with a sound mind or whether it was the result of a delusion of the mind such that it could not be said that the testator had capacity to make the decision?
+The question is whether the testator knew who they should benefit – did they remember or have the ability to remember those who would expect to be included?
+If they did, but nevertheless decided to exclude them, the next question is whether this decision was reached with a sound mind or whether it was the result of a delusion of the mind to such an extent that in fact the testator had no capacity to make the decision?
 This was the issue which arose in Clithero v Banks.

 In this case, the testator (mother) had three children.
-One daughter had died shortly before the testator made her will.
-She was survived by her second daughter, Clithero and her son, Banks.
-In her will, the testator left her entire estate to Banks, excluding Clithero.
+One daughter died shortly before the testator made her will.
+She was survived by her second daughter, Clithero and her son, Banks but she left her entire estate to Banks, excluding Clithero.
 The testator left a note explaining why she had done this – including various allegations of ill behaviour on the part of Clithero.
-Clithero argued that the reasons given were not correct and were completely irrational – based on a perception of circumstances which were far from reality such that it could not have come from a ‘sound mind’.
-Clithero suggested that the reason for the testator’s ‘delusion’ was her extreme distress following the death of her first daughter.
-The will was defended by the son, Banks.
-In this case, the court agreed with Clithero and the will was set aside as invalid.
+Clithero argued that the reasons given were wholly incorrect and irrational – in other words, they were allegations of behaviour that simply had not taken place and so these reasons were unsound/ or delusional.
+Based on the facats of this case, the court agreed with Clithero that the reasons for her exclusion from the will were so irrational that, in truth, the testator had not possessed capacity when she made the will.

 This concept of whether a testator had a ‘delusion of the mind’ is a difficult one and raises questions of reasonableness.
 If a testator has chosen to do something objectively unreasonable, is there a risk that their decision will be overturned by reason of incapacity?

-A will drafter must always be mindful of the question of capacity and if there is any doubt, they should take steps to satisfy themselves that the testator has capacity, especially when a testator is very elderly or unwell and/ or making a will which is likely to be controversial.
+A will drafter must always consider the question of capacity especially with older, unwell or otherwise vulnerable clients and should take steps to satisfy themselves that the testator has capacity, especially when a testator is very elderly or unwell and/ or making a will which is likely to be controversial.

 In the case of Kenward v Adams, Lord Templeman provided a set of guidelines now known as ‘the Golden Rule’.
 If the guidelines are followed, it should be harder for the will to be challenged on grounds of lack of capacity.
 The guidelines (which are best practice) are;